What we do

 Protecting Beautiful Places

-Expanding and enhancing parks and indigenous protected areas
+Expanding and enhancing parks and Indigenous protected areas

-BC’s parks and indigenous protected areas are more than just beautiful places that we enjoy, that drive our economy, and that are at the core of who we are as British Columbians.
+BC’s Parks and Indigenous protected areas are more than just beautiful places that we enjoy, that drive our economy, and that are at the core of who we are as British Columbians.
 They also provide essential life support functions for us and other species.

 Because of increasing pressures like climate change and park visitation, it is more important than ever to protect and restore more of BC, including creating corridors so wildlife can survive threats such as fire, disease, or habitat loss.

-Click here to support the expansion of BC’s parks and indigenous protected areas, beyond government responsibilities.
+Click here to support the expansion of BC’s Parks and Indigenous protected areas, beyond government responsibilities.

-Results so far - Over 6,200 hectares of land protected!
+Results so far - Over 114,600 hectares of land protected!

 • 800 hectares of land was protected in Princess Louisa Inlet in 2019.
 It is one of the first crowdfunded parks in the world.